dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.13.2 =
+- Add: Admin option to manually disable JSON API response compression with zlib.
+- Improve: Zlib compression status is not altered if HTTP response headers are already sent.

 = 2.13.1 =
 - Add: After confirming a transaction via an email link, the user can be redirected to a page that the admin indicates.
 See Wallets &rarr; Confirms &rarr; Redirect after confirmation.